 2. The requirements and evaluation process of the seminary formation program.

-Under the guidance of seminary faculty, students follow a plan for ministerial development that will best prepare them for ordained pastoral ministry in their dioceses.
-Students work closely with experienced pastors, identify competencies essential to the role of the priest, practice those skills with supervision, receive valuable feedback, reflect theologically on their experiences, and identify their gifts for service and leadership in the Church.
+In addition to the classroom experience, our seminarians participate in the highly acclaimed Teaching Parish Program.
+Under the guidance of seminary faculty and an experienced pastor, each man is assigned to a teaching parish during his four years in Theology.
+Seminarians grow in pastoral charity through extensive engagement with the lay faithful and follow a plan for ministerial development that will best prepare them for ordained pastoral ministry in their dioceses.
+They identify competencies essential to the role of the priest, practice those skills with supervision, receive valuable feedback, reflect theologically on their experiences, and identify their gifts for service and leadership in the Church.

-Seminarians participate in a two-month intensive program that combines ministry to the sick and suffering, theological reflection, and academic study of the Gifts of the Holy Spirit.
-The course’s central elements include a healthcare ministry practicum and detailed examination in the theology of healing and suffering.
-The Saint Paul Seminary School of Divinity gives seminarians the opportunity for spiritual and ministerial growth, supplemented by individual spiritual direction, a silent retreat and group reflection.
+Seminarians participate in an eight-week summer program that combines ministry to the sick and suffering, prayer, theological reflection and a study of the gifts of the Holy Spirit.
+The course’s central elements include a healthcare ministry practicum and an examination of the theology of healing and suffering.
+This summer program gives seminarians the opportunity for spiritual and ministerial growth, supplemented by individual spiritual direction, a silent retreat and group reflection.

-Newly ordained deacons participate in a ten-week parish placement to experience parish life, live in a rectory, practice pastoral care, and preside and preach at liturgies.
-The deacon works with his supervising pastor, parish staff and parishioners.
+Newly ordained transitional deacons participate in a 10-week parish placement in their home dioceses to experience parish life, live in a rectory, practice pastoral care and preside and preach at liturgies.
+Deacons work with their supervising pastor, parish staff and parishioners.

 As called for in the Program of Priestly Formation, each seminarian's progress and development in formation is monitored and reviewed in a general way throughout the year and more intensively during the formal evaluation process during spring semester.